 New from Breguet is the Tradition Quantième Rétrograde 7597.
 Openworking has been the name of the game for Breguet for many years now, and the Tradition Quantième Rétrograde 7597 is a fantastic representation of just how good Breguet is at skeletonising its watches.
 The Tradition Quantième Rétrograde 7597 features a retrograde date indicator on the bottom hemisphere of the dial, while retaining all of its bells and whistles in the form of intricate details throughout.

 Rolex Drops Its 2020 Collection

 Rolex announced a plethora of new timepieces.
-We covered the Submariner’s release here so instead we’ll turn our attention to the other releases, namely the Sky-Dweller and the Oyster Perpetual.
+We The Wind Up – Watch News #73 so instead we’ll turn our attention to the other releases, namely the Sky-Dweller and the Oyster Perpetual.
 First off the Sky-Dweller.
 Now available on Rolex’s patented Oysterflex bracelet, this otherwise super serious bit of watchmaking (which is also Rolex’s most complicated watch in production) now has a more sporty, casual feel to it.
 The Oyster Perpetual was unveiled too, now available in a variety of colours and sizes with something for everyone.